bitcoin/bitcoin/doc/i2p.md

 bitcoind -i2psam=127.0.0.1:7656
 ```

-The first time Bitcoin Core connects to the I2P router, its I2P address (and
+The first time Bitcoin Core connects to the I2P router, if
+`-i2pacceptincoming=1`, then it will automatically generate a persistent I2P
-corresponding private key) will be automatically generated and saved in a file
+address and its corresponding private key.
+The private key will be saved in a
-named `i2p_private_key` in the Bitcoin Core data directory.
+file named `i2p_private_key` in the Bitcoin Core data directory.
+The persistent
+I2P address is used for accepting incoming connections and for making outgoing
+connections if `-i2pacceptincoming=1`.
+If `-i2pacceptincoming=0` then only
+outbound I2P connections are made and a different transient I2P address is used
+for each connection to improve privacy.

+## Persistent vs transient I2P addresses

+In I2P connections, the connection receiver sees the I2P address of the
+connection initiator.
+This is unlike the Tor network where the recipient does
+not know who is connecting to them and can't tell if two connections are from
+the same peer or not.

+If an I2P node is not accepting incoming connections, then Bitcoin Core uses
+random, one-time, transient I2P addresses for itself for outbound connections
+to make it harder to discriminate, fingerprint or analyze it based on its I2P
+address.

 ## Additional configuration options related to I2P